The Pyramids of Scotland: Wonderful Cairngorms Walk

 When most people think of Scotland, they think of rugged landscapes, majestic castles, midges, Irn Bru, and probably rain (sorry Scotland).
 Something that probably doesn’t spring to mind are pyramids.
 But believe it or not, the Cairngorms National Park in Aberdeenshire is home to the (not-so) hidden Pyramids of Scotland!

 Amongst the woodlands of Balmoral is a series of stone structures that make for interesting viewing.
-In this post, I will tell you more about the Balmoral Cairns, exploring the Pyramids of Scotland, and other key information to ensure your visit is a good one.
+In this post, I will tell you more about the Balmoral Cairns, exploring the Pyramids of Scotland, and other key information to make the most of your visit.

 About the Pyramids of Scotland